“You Don’t Necessarily have to Act your Age, but Please Dress It.”

 Skin tight cocktail and clubbing dresses in flimsy, stretchy and iridescent fabrics are definitely reserved for the very young and anyone over 30 needs to steer clear of the appearance these dresses can give.
 Every bulge, line and rising undergarment can reveal most of what you want to hide.
 Spanx may be the answer, but even that can limit comfort.
 If you are over 30, wear something with a fuller, flirty skirt a little above the knee and you’ll enjoy the party so much more.

 15/17 Up or Down on Leggings

-Leggings, jeggings, skinnies, tights and anything similar and in-between can qualify for an up or down vote with those over 30.
+Leggings, jeggings, skinnies, tights, thigh high socks and anything similar and in-between can qualify for an up or down vote with those over 30.
 Figure type and weight have a lot do with how they look on women and, of course, a thin, younger girl or woman is going to look good but those with a bit more weight will need to figure out the right tunic top to pair with the leggings.
 Funky and strange prints in odd colors and textures can make leggings look juvenile and costume like, so anyone older should stick with solid colors or dark patterned leggings paired with a longer coordinating top.
 Consider whether you should really wear leggings, especially wild and thickly textured ones.

 16/17 Furry Clothing